Date: 11 September 2014. Survey a Free

 bilge is awash in fuel, oil, or worse.
 (Can you say holding tank?!?)

-going to crawl through bilges, open lockers or do any of the things
+is not going to crawl through bilges, open lockers or do any of the

-you would expect from a full-blown survey.
-Indeed, he might not even
+things you would expect from a full-blown survey.
+Indeed, he might

-can save you from yourself.
-It's not just the major problems that
+save you from yourself.
+It is not just the major problems that cost

-cost however.
-A multitude of minor ones can quickly sink a budget
+however.
+A multitude of minor ones can quickly sink a budget and

 Undoubtedly your free boat will need some items.